 3. Clicking Noise

-It’s normal if your A/C is making a clicking noise at the start-up and shutdown of a cooling cycle.
+It’s normal for your A/C to make a clicking noise at the start-up and shutdown of a cooling cycle.
 However, constant or ongoing clicking is not typical.
 If you hear these noises from your A/C unit, it could be a sign of:

 4. Buzzing Noise